cbcommunity/cb-administration-scripts/backup_restore/README.md

 ```

 All backups are created under *BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME* <br>

-Where <br>
+Where:
-&nbsp;&nbsp;&nbsp;BASE_FOLDER can be provided as command line argument.
++ BASE_FOLDER can be provided as command line argument.
 Otherwise it is set to a current directory of the script
-&nbsp;&nbsp;&nbsp;HOSTNAME is an IP address or a hostname
++ HOSTNAME is an IP address or a hostname

 ###Examples: